alan-turing-institute/the-turing-way-book/content/make/make.md

 output/report.pdf: report/report.tex output/figure_1.png output/figure_2.png
 	cd report/ && pdflatex report.tex && mv report.pdf ../output/report.pdf
 ```
+The indentation in each of the recipes are ***tabs***, Makefiles do not accept
+indentation with spaces.

 To test that everything works correctly, you should now be able to type: